Sitecore-Hackathon/2026-JMD/README.md

 ⟹ Steps for setup XM cloud Cloud:

 1) Use an existing Sitecore environment where Sitecore PowerShell Extensions is available.
 This project does not require judges to run Python locally because the AI service is already hosted publicly.

+2) Install Sitecore package "Sitecore Content AI analyzer.zip" from path "\src\Sitecore Package\" and install it.
-2) Import or add the Sitecore Package Provided Add the provided PowerShell script into Sitecore PowerShell ISE / Script Library.
+ Then add the provided PowerShell script into Sitecore PowerShell ISE / Script Library.

 The script:
 - reads the current item